 This hike is in Agulhas National Park and is unfortunately not available for day visitors.
 It starts at the Agulhas rest camp, which is 10 km from the Cape Agulhas Lighthouse.
 From Cape Town it is 223 km and takes 2.5 to 3 hours to get here via the N2, R316 and R319.
 We can recommend spending the night at this rest camp as it has a stunning location and the chalets are really nice.
 Read more about the rest camp in our weekend trip report.

 We did this hike in May 2019, and started the hike at our chalet, but it is possible to start it at the parking lot a bit further towards the coast.
-First, we started off with a swim at the lagoon as we needed a refreshment after the lighthouse hike, but you can also leave the swim till the end.
+First, we started off with a swim at the lagoon as we needed to be refreshed after the lighthouse hike, but you can also leave the swim till the end.

 - Take a sunhat and and put on sunscreen, as the sun is bright despite the sea breeze.